dotnet/runtime/src/libraries/System.Reflection.Metadata/src/README.md

 ## About

 This package provides a low-level .NET (ECMA-335) metadata reader and writer.
 It's geared for performance and is the ideal choice for building higher-level libraries that intend to provide their own object model, such as compilers.
-The metadata format is defined by the [ECMA-335 - Common Language Infrastructure (CLI)](http://www.ecma-international.org/publications/standards/Ecma-335.htm) specification.
+The metadata format is defined by the [ECMA-335 - Common Language Infrastructure (CLI)](http://www.ecma-international.org/publications/standards/Ecma-335.htm) specification and [its amendments](https://github.com/dotnet/runtime/blob/main/docs/design/specs/Ecma-335-Augments.md).

 The `System.Reflection.Metadata` library is built-in as part of the shared framework in .NET Runtime.
 The package can be installed when you need to use it in other target frameworks.